philipyoo/trip-manager/README.md

 # Trip Manager

-The idea for this mobile-friendly web application is to create my ideal trip planner application to store all details for a given trip.
+A mobile-friendly web application to plan out your trip.

-There are already some great trip planner apps out there, so I'm not exactly trying to reinvent the wheel here.
-I'm mostly building this application primarily for learning purposes while also building an application that I'd like to use for a Japan trip I'm planning on doing next Spring '24.
+There are some great trip planner apps out there already, and I'm not trying to reinvent the wheel here.
+The main purpose for building this application is to learn while building.
+I'd like to use this application to plan out a near future trip to Japan.

-As I'm learning Rails and React, those are the primary technologies I'm thinking of using.

-I'm primarily building this for my own personal use and I don't plan on marketing this or letting other users use this.

 ---
 ## The Idea

-NOTE: Below are the general ideas I'd like the application to have.
-But they are subject to change depending on difficulty of implementation, time available, etc.

 A user can create a **trip**.
 All details for a given trip will be contained in this section.
 A user may have many trips planned/created.